thomaslevesque/LazyProxy/README.md

 Dynamic lazy proxy to allow injection of circular dependencies, either with or without an IoC container.

+*Note: at this point, this library is just a POC, not production ready code.
+Only the most basic cases are covered.
+Things like events, generic methods, and ref/out parameters are not supported.*

 Assume you have two interfaces like this:

     public interface IFoo